geodynamics/aspect/benchmarks/annulus/doc/annulus.md

 [benchmarks/annulus/transient](https://github.com/geodynamics/aspect/tree/main/benchmarks/annulus/transient)
 contains an extension of the benchmark to time-dependent flow.
-The benchmark and its results are described in Gassmoeller et al. (2023), "Benchmarking the accuracy of higher order particle methods in geodynamic models of transient flow", see there for a detailed description.
+The benchmark and its results are described in {cite:t}`gassmoeller:etal:2023`, "Benchmarking the accuracy of higher order particle methods in geodynamic models of transient flow" see there for a detailed description.